-The first day of school is September 6th, so it is time that we turn our minds to our responsibility to children, as parents and motor vehicle drivers.
+The first day of school is upon us, so it is time that we turn our minds to our responsibility to children, as parents and motor vehicle drivers.
 Rules of the road are necessary in order to keep our children safe.
 Improper driving in a school zone could result in serious injuries, not to mention significant fines and could increase your insurance premiums.
 Passing a school bus improperly, failing to obey school crossing signs, speeding in school zones to name just a few, are all major offences and can easily be avoided by using common sense and driving carefully within the law.

 Here are some important safely tips to remember when driving around school property: